AzariahLaulusa7/CSCE240H-Spring2023-Azariah/home-works/CSCE240_Homework03/README.md

-This file takes in a file with a shape and their dimensions.
+This program takes in a file with a shape and their dimensions.
 Then, it outputs the parameter or area of the shape.
 The UML diagram is in the doc file.
 The headers are located in the header file.
 The classes are in the implem file.